Career Definition for Film or Television Director

 Film directors seek out opportunities where they can use their creative and visionary skills to transform a written script into a filmed motion picture.
 Film directors should be diplomatic so that they can deal with cast, crew, studio staff and executives effectively.
 Film directors also need solid technical and business skills like camera operation, budgeting and organizational skills.

 Career and Economic Outlook

 Film directors can expect a wide range of salaries that depend upon job type, employer and many other factors.
 Work opportunities can be sporadic and not always well paid despite faster-than-average expected job growth from 2016-2026, according to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).
 The BLS reported the median annual salary among producers and directors as $71,620 in May 2017.
 However, film directors may earn a lot less if they are working on small independent films that are not part of the union system.
 Film directors can expect strong competition for jobs and related on-set opportunities, as the number of qualified graduates may outpace the number of positions available.

 Some skills necessary for a film or television director can also be applied to other similar occupations.

 Many announcers have bachelor's degrees and experience in communications, broadcasting or journalism.
-Announcers who often host music, sports and news programs, or sometimes interview guests, could expect a decline, from 2014-2024, according to the BLS.
-Radio and television announcers earned an annual median salary of $30,960 in 2015, the BLS reported.
+Announcers who often host music, sports and news programs, or sometimes interview guests, could expect a decline of 9%, from 2016-2026, according to the BLS.
+Radio and television announcers earned an annual median salary of $32,459 in 2017, the BLS reported.

 Set and Exhibit Designer

 Creating sets for television, movies or the theater, these designers often have bachelor's degrees in theater, scenic design or set design.
-The BLS projected average job growth of 7% from 2014-2024.
-In 2015, set and exhibit designers earned an annual median wage of $49,530, per the BLS.
+The BLS projected faster-than-average job growth of 10% from 2016-2026.
+In 2017, set and exhibit designers earned an annual median wage of $53,090, per the BLS.